The 10 Largest Music Festivals in the World

 10. Electric Daisy Carnival

-Electronic dance music fans, beware: the Electric Daisy Carnival (EDC) is back to the Las Vegas Motor Speedway in 2022, and its newest edition is expected to make a bang.
-In 2015, the music festival registered a landmark 400,000 attendees, making for one of the largest electronic dance music events on the planet.
+Electronic dance music fans, beware: the Electric Daisy Carnival (EDC) is back at the Las Vegas Motor Speedway in 2024, and its newest edition is expected to make a bang.
+In 2015, the music festival registered a landmark 400,000 attendees, making for one of the largest electronic dance music events on the planet, however, it topped that number in 2023 with a record attendance of 520,000 people.

 Record attendance: 565,000